Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 My first answer to “What do you do if your scuba diving and see a shark?”
 Is get excited and enjoy the encounter.

 I have dived in many places around the world and encountered many difference shark species, from Hammerheads, to Thresher Sharks, to Oceanic Whitetips to an array of Reef sharks.
 Plus the inimitable shark of all, the one that most scuba divers see as the holy grail of sharks; the Whale Shark.

 All encounters have been enjoyed.
 You should do the same.

 How to avoid shark attacks while scuba diving

 As already mentioned, some shark attacks are provoked and others are unprovoked.

 To avoid provoking a shark be respectful and don’t touch them.

-The unprovoked attacks are difficult to avoid or change, but rest assure these are uncommon or extremely rare on scuba divers in any case.
+The unprovoked attacks are difficult to avoid or change, but rest assured these are extremely rare on scuba divers in any case.

-If a shark is behaving in a strange way, for example if it's pectoral fins are held stiffly down and it is swimming in an aggressive manner, don't swim towards a shark like this.
-Stay calm and if you can swim away, but keep an eye on what is happening.
+- If a shark is behaving in aggressively, for example if it’s pectoral fins are held down stiffly and if it’s swimming in an aggressive manner, don’t swim towards a shark like this.
+Stay calm and if you can, swim away.
+But keep an eye on what is happening.

-Also, always remember to look behind you, as it's not only sharks that might be behind you that you may miss, there are other creatures you might miss spotting, by not looking in all directions.
+- Also, always remember to look behind you.
+It’s not only sharks that might be behind you that you may miss.
+There are other creatures you might miss spotting, by not looking in all directions.